Anu-Grewal/Elite-Events/README.md

 ## 📸 Screenshots
 1. Home Page:
-A visually stunning homepage with details on why customers should choose Eventify.
+A visually stunning homepage with details on why customers should choose Elite Events.

 ![Description of Image](./Screenshots/Home.png)

 ---

 2. About Us:
-A warm and personalized page explaining the mission and vision of Eventify.
+A warm and personalized page explaining the mission and vision of Elite Events.

 ![Description of Image](./Screenshots/About.png)